millJosh/it3038c-scripts/Lab7/README.md

 for versions 3.4 and later

+and then run the install numpy code above again

-Numpy should be up and running now and you should be able to run my script
+Now Numpy should be up and running now and you should be able to run my script

 ### How to run my code